-Having produced your build artifacts and run an initial set of tests during the CI phase, the next step is to deploy those artifacts to QA environments for further levels of testing, followed by staging so that your stakeholders can try it out, and then – if everything looks good – release to live.
+Having produced your build artifacts and run an initial set of tests during the continuous integration phase, the next step is to deploy those artifacts to QA environments for further levels of testing, followed by staging so that your stakeholders can try it out, and then – if everything looks good – release to live.

-As well as providing an artifact repository to store the outputs from each build so you can deploy them as needed, a CI server can also store and manage parameters for each environment in your pipeline.
+As well as providing an artifact repository to store the outputs from each build so you can deploy them as needed, a CI/CD server can also store and manage parameters for each environment in your pipeline.
 You can then specify whether your deployment scripts are triggered automatically based on the outcome from the previous stage.

-A CI server can provide information about queued jobs, real-time reporting on builds and tests while they are in progress, and the status of completed build steps.
+A build server can provide information about queued jobs, real-time reporting on builds and tests while they are in progress, and the status of completed build steps.

 By enabling notifications, you can ensure you and your team are aware of any issues as soon as they arise, while integration with bug tracking tools means you can see details of the fixes that were included in a commit and quickly drill into the cause of a failure.
 Historic data can provide useful insights for improving your pipeline, as well as defining conditions as part of the pipeline logic.

 A continuous integration server plays a vital role in implementing your CI/CD pipeline, coordinating and triggering the various steps in your process, and collating and delivering data from each stage.
 Have a look at our Guide to CI/CD tools for tips on how to choose the right CI server for your organization.